edarruiz/edarruiz/README.md

 ### ✨ My name is Eric, welcome to my code cave! ✨

-I'm a Software Architect, Senior Software Developer, Cloud Backend Engineer, B2B and SaaS technology creator and Digital Entrepreneur.
+I'm a Software Architect, Senior Software Developer, Cloud Backend Engineer, B2B and SaaS technology creator, Digital Entrepreneur.

 I started my developer carreer in 1998 and never stop since.
-My life goals are programming and solving problems through software development, helping and teaching people about programming and learning about new stuff.
+My life goals are programming to solve problems through software development, helping and teaching people about software development, business, systems architecture and learning about new stuff.

 - 🔭 I’m currently working on B2B and SaaS projects using dotnet and Azure in my free time
 - 🔭 I'm working full time as a Research and Development Software Architect at [BairesDev](https://www.bairesdev.com/) since 2023
 - 💖 I'm an open-source software supporter and contributor
-- 💲 I'm also available for new job positions if they are remote and partial time
+- 💲 I'm also available for new job positions if they are remote and partial time, with flexible schedule
 - 🌱 I’m currently learning more about Angular, Typescript and Azure Cloud Tools
 - 💬 I speak about software development, technology, dotnet, business, and leadership.
 I am extremely interested and dedicated to creating software solutions that solve everyday problems in people's lives
 - 📫 You can reach me out on my [LinkedIn](https://www.linkedin.com/in/ericrda/) profile page.
 Feel free to contact me!